identifiers-org/cloud-ws-register/README.md

 > docker-compose -f docker-compose-standalone.yml down

-# How to POST Requests to the Namespace Registration service
+# How to submit Requests to the Namespace Registration service
 TODO